velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "Well, that's easy enough to check!"
 Sashuan snatches the card and plucks her handset from her belt.
 Willow looks up in alarm.

-"The fuck are you doing-- er, ma'am?"
+"The fuck are you doing-- er, m-ma'am?"

 Sashuan flashes him a smile as she touches the card to the back of her handset.
 "Running it against the master database, of course.
 Hm, let's see-- Bluejay… I'm sorry, what was your family name again?"

 "Blackbough!"
 Bluejay squeaks.
 Sashuan nods.

 "All in order, then.
-Curfew exempt from S8H forward daily."
+Curfew exempt from S9H forward daily."

 Willow blinks.
 "Wh-*what?"*